Minileandro/ClubPenguinAPP-Decompiler/README.md

-# Club-Penguin-APP-Decompiler
+# ClubPenguinAPP-Decompiler
-Tool to extract 3D models from the mobile version of Club Penguin
+Tool created to decompile MMF from the mobile version of Club Penguin, but functional for Puffle Wild files and CJ Snow TPK files.